Cantera 4.0.0a1

 double cv_mole() const override

-Molar heat capacity at constant volume.
-Units: J/kmol/K.
+Molar heat capacity at constant volume and composition [J/kmol/K].

 void s_update_dlnActCoeff_dT() const